sethschori/sethschori.github.io/docs/other/2024-election.md

 ## Canvassing / Door knocking

-- New Hampshire — I’m planning to join other Massachusetts volunteers for [door knocking in Nashua, NH](https://www.mobilize.us/massdems/event/636785/) or [door knocking in Manchester, NH](https://www.mobilize.us/massdems/event/634549/).
+- New Hampshire — Join other Massachusetts volunteers for [door knocking in Nashua, NH](https://www.mobilize.us/massdems/event/636785/) or [door knocking in Manchester, NH](https://www.mobilize.us/massdems/event/634549/).
 I’ve heard that New Hampshire’s local and congressional races are important and not a sure thing, and that New Hampshire needs the help from Massachusetts volunteers.

 ## Other opportunities